minvws/nl-kat-coordination/.github/pull_request_template.md

 ---

 ### Code Checklist
+- [ ] All the commits in this PR are properly PGP-signed and verified;
 - [ ] This PR only contains functionality relevant to the issue; tickets have been created for newly discovered issues.
 - [ ] I have written unit tests for the changes or fixes I made.
 - [ ] For any non-trivial functionality, I have added integration and/or end-to-end tests.